 We argue that six phenomena are involved in their genesis: secularization, fragmentation, atomization, globalization, stimulation, and weaponization.
 These ingredients respectively engender six crises: the meaning crisis, the reality crisis, the belonging crisis, the proximity crisis, the sobriety crisis, and the warfare crisis.
 We will examine each ingredient and crisis in turn.

 Religion provides meaning.
 Not only does it provide an understanding of how the world is for the believer, it also informs how the believer ought to exist in the world.
-Without God, the axiomatic foundation of the West’s historically dominant memeplex, religious oughts are in need of a new justification.
-According to Nietzsche, without a replacement, a slow slippage to nihilism is unavoidable.
-And the secularization of our institutions accelerates the collective transition into nihilism.
+Without God, the axiomatic foundation of the West’s historically dominant memeplex, religious oughts are in need of new justification.
+According to Nietzsche, without a replacement, a slow slippage into nihilism is unavoidable.
+And the secularization of our institutions accelerates this collective transition.

-Nietzsche foresaw the freedom and danger that came with this situation.
-“We have gone further and destroyed the land behind us.
+Nietzsche foresaw the freedom and danger that came with this situation: “We have gone further and destroyed the land behind us.
 Now little ship, look out!
-Beside you is an ocean…”, We argue that the noosphere has become this ocean, a vast reservoir of chaos and potential as people attempt to make sense of the world after the death of God.
+Beside you is an ocean…”.
+We argue that the noosphere has become this ocean, a vast reservoir of chaos and potential as people attempt to make sense of the world after the death of God.
 Memetic tribes are one solution, a raft to navigate the open seas.
-Their totalizing worldviews and the roles they provide are an attempt to satiate the meaning hunger in the meaning-famished.

-Fragmentation and The Reality Crisis.
 Scott Adams often uses the analogy of two movie screens to explain how the Culture War is processed.
 Conservative media such as Fox News have a rosy Trumpist perspective, while liberal media such as CNN and MSNBC adopt a virulent anti-Trumpist perspective.
-Viewers of these networks experience the same reality but watch incompossible interpretations of that reality.
+Viewers of these networks experience the same reality, but watch incompossible interpretations of that reality.
 Adams’s analogy can be expanded beyond the dichotomous right/left narratives embodied by legacy media.
-We not only have two movies available to us, we have a Netflix-level variety of viewable material.
+We not only have two movies available, we have Netflix.

 Philosopher Jean-François Lyotard described this as “the postmodern condition” in 1979.
-The postmodern condition is not necessarily one of relativism but one of fragmentation.
-Lyotard defined postmodernism as “incredulity toward metanarratives”, which are narratives that totalize all knowledge and experience, such as religion, the Enlightenment, and communism.
+The postmodern condition is not necessarily one of relativism, but of fragmentation.
+Lyotard defined postmodernism as “incredulity toward metanarratives,” which are narratives that totalize all knowledge and experience, such as religion, the Enlightenment, and communism.
 These grand narratives, once broken down, give way to what he calls little narratives.

-These little narratives do not necessarily espouse relativism directly, but are localized by their contexts, are ostensibly independent from one another, and have different means of sensemaking.
+Little narratives do not necessarily espouse relativism directly.
+They are localized by their contexts, are ostensibly independent from one another, and have different means of sensemaking.
 This fragmented array of narratives has caused a reality crisis, for without some semblance of a consensus reality, constructive cooperation becomes extremely difficult.
-This results in what Lyotard calls a differend, a situation where conflicting parties cannot even agree on the rules for dispute resolution.
+This results in what Lyotard calls a differend, a situation where conflicting parties cannot even agree on the rules for resolution.
 Moreover, there is lack of agreement on what the conflict even is.
 Collective understanding problems of what reality is amplify collective action problems of what reality should be.

-Thanks to the Internet, we are now fully in the postmodern condition, or as we call it, the reality crisis.
+Thanks to the internet, we are now fully in the postmodern condition, or as we call it, the reality crisis.
 Whereas previously traditional media provided a consensus reality, the decentralization of information-sharing technology allows individuals to document events, create narratives, and challenge perceptions in real-time, without heed for journalistic ethics.
 This revolution has not led to greater consensus, one based on a reality we can all see more of and agree upon.
-Instead, information-dissemination has been put in service of people’s tribalism.
+Instead, information dissemination is used in service of tribalism.
 Anybody can join a memetic tribe and will be supplied with reams of anecdotes to support that tribe’s positions.
-Grassroots and underground media production keep the tribes up to date on opinions, with wildly different perceptions of the same event.
+Grassroots and underground media keep the tribes up to date on opinions, with wildly different perceptions of the same event.
 Memetic armadas are being crafted in neighboring ports.
 Fake news has only just begun.

-Atomization and The Belonging Crisis.
 Atomization is the reduction of a thing to its elementary particles.
 It is the state of separateness.
-Social atomization, or social alienation, is the process by which individuals come to experience themselves primarily as separated individuals who are not part of a greater whole.
-The freedom that comes from this is accompanied by feelings of isolation, alienation, and depression.
-In an atomizing society the roles and responsibilities that were the province of kith and kin are increasingly commoditized into transactions with strangers.
+Social atomization, or social alienation, is the process by which individuals come to experience themselves primarily as separate individuals who are not part of a greater whole.
+The resulting freedom is accompanied by feelings of isolation, alienation, and depression.
+In an atomizing society, the roles and responsibilities that were the province of kith and kin are increasingly commoditized into transactions with strangers.

 In White Collar: The American Middle Classes, C. Wright Mills argued that advanced capitalism has engendered a society dominated by a “marketing mentality.”
 This is a mentality that encourages Frankfurtian bullshit, uses friendliness as a tool, and is ready to sell and service the other.
 This incentivizes individuals to treat one another as instruments.
 In Buberian terms, they engage in I-It relating.
 By doing so the individual transforms himself into an instrument, ready to be used by the other.